Table of Contents

 Preview their actual behavior by typing the URL of your website into the field and viewing them in your website.

-To learn more about customizing your engagements, read the articles, Design Effective Engagements and Design Your Chat Window in the Connection Area.
+To learn more about customizing your engagements, read the articles, Customizing An Engagement Chat Window and Customizing an Engagement Button.
 For specific information about designing for Mobile, read the article, Mobile Engagement Guidelines.
 There’s virtually no limit to the possibilities for designing your banners and buttons; only the limits of your imagination, so feel free to get creative!